scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

 From here, we assume Oracle JDK 8 is properly installed in your local environment and the Azure Cosmos DB account is properly configured in Azure.

-## Configure the Cosmos DB connection
+## Configure Scalar DB

 The **scalardb.properties** (getting-started/scalardb.properties) file holds the configuration for Scalar DB.
-Basically, Cosmos DB account_uri and primary_key will get from Azure Cosmos DB account.
+You need to update `contact_points` and `password` with your Cosmos DB account URI and the account's password respectively.

 ```
 # Comma separated contact points